tap, jazz, contemporary, Intrigue Dance Company Director

 Robert McKee attended Point Park University.
 His professional dance credits include Giordano Jazz Dance Chicago, Chicago Dance Crash, Cerqua Rivera, along with other Independent projects.
 Finding himself always inspired to create, Robert began an interest in teaching and choreography at a very young age.
 Robert's work is heavily influenced by percussive rhythms while exploring the structural dynamics of physical shapes in space.

 Robert has had the pleasure of creating works for Barrington High School, Chicago Dance Crash, Framework Dance Chicago, various Giordano Showcases and Projects, Inaside Chicago Dance Company, McDonald Dance Academy, Northern Illinois University, Northshore School of Dance Performing Ensemble, Riverside Brookfield High School, and Rockford Dance Company.
 Robert has been on faculty at the Dance Center of Columbia College Chicago, Chicago National Association of Dance Masters along with teaching throughout the Chicagoland area.
-Currently, Robert is the Assistant Artistic Director of Inaside Chicago Dance Company.
+Currently, Robert is the Artistic Director of Inaside Chicago Dance Company.

 ballet, jazz, contemporary, modern, hip hop, children's and adult classes